 [ About ]

 Jamie writes screenplays with his friend and co-conspirator, the very talented Mr. Nev Pierce.
-In 2012 they completed two commissioned scripts and PACKAGED, a psychological thriller that has been optioned by producer Richard Holmes (Eden Lake, Resistance).
+They have several feature scripts and a graphic novel in development.

-Jamie’s books include Generation Xbox: How Videogames Invaded Hollywood (“fascinatingly detailed and revealing” reckoned the Guardian) and the bestselling Book of the Dead: The Complete History of Zombie Cinema.
+Jamie’s books include Generation Xbox: How Videogames Invaded Hollywood (“fascinatingly detailed and revealing” reckoned the Guardian) and the bestselling Book of the Dead: The Complete History of Zombie Cinema (“the definitive history of the living dead” according to director John Landis).

-Jamie has a Ph.D. in English Literature but he only calls himself Dr when talking to bank managers.
-He lives in Shropshire with his wife and two daughters (who are fed up with “those silly zombies” and want him to write a book about princesses instead).
+Jamie has a Ph.D. in English Literature but he only calls himself Dr Russell when talking to bank managers.
+He lives in Shropshire with his wife and two daughters, who are fed up with “those silly zombies” and want him to write a book about princesses instead.

 Generation Xbox: How Videogames Invaded Hollywood was published on 16 April 2012 by Yellow Ant.
 Some kind people said nice things about it (and without asking for a brown envelope stuffed full of used bank notes)